The Gap Concept

 Adjusting to the Game Flow

 Understanding the gap concept can also help you make adjustments based on the game’s flow.
 In tighter games, where players are less likely to bluff and play fewer hands, the strength required to call a raise should be even higher.
-Conversely, in looser, more aggressive games, you might adjust your approach slightly because the likelihood of opponents bluffing increases.
+In looser, more aggressive games, you can open your calling range somewhat — when opponents are opening wide and bluffing more often, calling with a less-than-premium hand becomes defensible.
+The gap still exists, but it narrows because the raising range you’re up against is weaker.